nvi-inc/fs-vgos/fs-vgos.md

 1. DOT ticking and correct time

+>EH: new server/FS: and VDIF for all RDBEs agree

 2. DOT2GPS value small (a few µseconds) and stable (varies by 0.1 µseconds or less)

 3. RMS value close to 32

+>EH: (note the display switches between IF0 and IF1 every second)

+>EH: new server/FS: RMS value close to 20

 4. Tsys IF0 and IF1 about 50-100, but may lower at Wf due to preliminary cal value, may be jumping a bit

 5. Phase-cal amplitude about 10-100, phase stable to within a few degrees

+>EH: (note the display switches between IF0 and IF1 every second)

 Post experiment
 ===============